jsecurity-rocks/p4r490n.github.io/_posts/2022-04-26-Deserialization Attack With Python's Pickle Module.md

 This is done for a variety of reasons, some of them being :

--Persistence: storing an object in its current state for later retrieval; eg. App memory gets cleared from RAM upon exit, but the application has serialized and saved the objects to disk before it exited - so it can easily retrieve them laterr
+-Persistence: storing an object in its current state for later retrieval; eg. App memory gets cleared from RAM upon exit, but the application has serialized and saved the objects to disk before it exited - so it can easily retrieve them later

 -Ease of communication: two machines running the same code can use serialized objects for communication - one machine can build an object and serialize it and then send it over to the other machine